lyamtorres/portfolio/README.md

 # What I Learned
 * Solid understing of Flexbox
-* Use of Media Queries and Elastic Layouts for Responsive Design
+* Using Media Queries and Elastic Layouts for Responsive Design
-* Basic of Animations and Transitions
+* Basics of Animations and Transitions